Searching for the best things to do in Bukittinggi, Sumatra?

 Note, the path can get slippery after rain, so climb up and down carefully.

 If you’re lucky, you might get to meet the wonderful dog pictured in my photographs, who lives at one of the guesthouses by the suspension bridge.
-She likes to accompany tourists on their treks, and she faithfully came all the way up and down the wall with us.

-6. Visit a silversmiths in Koto Gadang
+6. Visit the silversmiths village of Koto Gadang

-Koto Gadang is famous in Sumatra as a village of silversmiths.
-The silversmiths are based in a handful of old Dutch houses and produce wonderful miniature silver works of Minangkabau houses, jewellery, and other knick-knacks.
+The silversmiths are based in a handful of old Dutch houses and produce wonderful miniature silver renditions of Minangkabau houses, jewellery, and other knick-knacks.

-There are two ways to visit Koto Gadang.
-The first way is to climb to the top of the Great Wall of Koto Gadang and continue walking up the lane until you reach the centre of the village.
+The first way is to climb to the very top of the Great Wall of Koto Gadang and then continue walking up the lane until you reach the centre of the village.

-At the very end of the street Jl Sawahan, just past the mosque, you can visit the most famous silversmith in the village: Silver Work Welisyar.
+At the very end of the street Jl Sawahan (just past the mosque), you can visit the most famous silversmith in the village: Silver Work Welisyar.

 If you’re lucky enough, you might get to meet the silversmith at work.
-Weli Syar Mak Wan is famous for producing intricate, silver Minangkabau palace models and rings.

 7. Have lunch with a volcano view at Ampera Padang Hijau

-The Balcone Hotel & Resort has one of the best views in Bukittinggi but if you can’t afford to stay there, your second-best option is to go for lunch at Ampera Padang Hijau, a local restaurant just down the road with a magnificent view of Mount Singgalang.
+The Balcone Hotel & Resort has one of the best views in Bukittinggi but if you can’t afford to stay there, your second-best option is to go for lunch at Ampera Padang Hijau.

-This restaurant was shown to me by a local guide in Bukittinggi because it was one of the only places open during Ramadan for lunch.
-However, I was not prepared for the incredible views: monkeys swinging through the jungle, Singgalang volcano in the distance, and a mosque peaking through the trees in my peripheral.
+However, I was not prepared for the incredible views: monkeys swinging through the jungle, Singgalang volcano in the distance, and a mosque peaking through the trees in the peripheral.

 The food is cheap and cheerful, consisting of a typical Indonesian spread with spicy chicken and fish dishes, rice, vegetables, and coffee or tea.
-The staff and customers were very friendly and seemed pleased to see some new faces.

 8. Visit Fort de Kock

-The 19th-century Dutch fort sits on a hill above the city.
 It was once used as a vantage point to defend the five surrounding adat villages during the Padri War, a conflict between the adats (indigenous, pre-Islamic people) and padris (Islamic up-risers).

 The fort was also used to keep watch over potential attacks against the Dutch colonial government.